Want Clarity? Stop Writing and Start Drawing! (There’s a LOT of Precedent)

 Over the years, graphic recording has lived by many names.
 It’s also a rarified skill that few people and companies have access to.
 As such, ImageThink dedicates extensive time to educating people on the terminology, process, and value of our core service.

-A big part of that value stems from the fact that visual communication leans into the human brain’s natural [optimization and preference for] visuals.
+A big part of that value stems from the fact that visual communication leans into the human brain’s natural optimization and preference for visuals.
 You need look no further than the ways early man communicated.
 From cave paintings to the earliest forms of documented writing, communication starts as pictures.
 Need an immediate touchstone?
 Look to the tombs of ancient Egypt.

-The Egyptian hieroglyphs you’re likely familiar with from an elementary school field trip to the museum of natural history or National Geographic magazine, are a prime example of how combining words and pictures can help tell a story clearly.
+The Egyptian hieroglyphs you’re likely familiar with from an elementary school field trip to the museum of natural history or National Geographic magazine, are a prime example of how combining words and pictures can help tell a story clearly through narrative visualization.
 As one of the first forms of visual communication, Egyptian hieroglyphs were the formal written language of the ancient Egyptian people and combined logographs with syllabic and alphabetic elements.
 This proto-writing system contained more than 1,000 distinct symbols, yet event today even an untrained eye can parse key ideas contained in thousand-year-old papyrus scrolls.

 Please state for the record….